NEWSMAKER-Wickremesinghe, a wily political survivor, elected Sri Lanka's president | Politics

 Wickremesinghe's rise to power is remarkable.
 He has run unsuccessfully for president twice before but secured enough votes among lawmakers despite controlling just one seat - as leader of the United National Party (UNP).
 His experience in senior government positions, and a reputation as a shrewd operator, should count in his favor as he seeks a way out of Sri Lanka's devastating economic crisis.

 "Our country is facing massive challenges and we have to work on a new strategy to fulfill the aspirations of the people," he said after winning the vote in parliament.
-Wickremesinghe has also recently negotiated with the International Monetary Fund (IMF), and enjoys a working relationship with key donor countries including India.
+"Now, everyone must come together."
+Wickremesinghe has also recently negotiated with the International Monetary Fund (IMF) and enjoys a working relationship with key donor countries including India.

-Whether he can quell mass protests that led to the ouster of the previous president, Gotabaya Rajapaksa, remains to be seen.
-Hundreds of thousands of demonstrators took to the streets earlier this month to vent their fury at soaring inflation, shortages of fuel and other vital goods, regular power blackouts and what they see as corruption among the ruling elite.

 While the focus of their ire was Rajapaksa, a member of the country's most powerful political dynasty before the crisis who fled the country for Singapore, they also demanded that Wickremesinghe stand down - something he refused to do.
 Wickremesinghe's victory in parliament came after he secured the backing of many within the main party, Sri Lanka Podujana Peramuna (SLPP), which is dominated by the Rajapaksa family.